Sarmad426/Python/0-basics/Readme.md

 ## Tuples

-Tuples are like read-only lists.
+Tuples are immutable and are like read-only lists.

 ```python
 coordinates = (1, 2, 3)